 Healthier futures are possible for obese patients.
-Working with primary care physicians and specialists, the Floyd Center for Bariatric Services team has successfully helped over a thousand people whose health was being severely compromised by excessive weight.
+Working with primary care physicians and specialists, the Atrium Health Floyd Bariatric Surgery team has successfully helped over a thousand people whose health was being severely compromised by excessive weight.

-For specific questions or office materials, contact Jennifer Helbing, customer liaison representative at 706.509.3055 or
+For specific questions or office materials, contact Jennifer Helbing, customer liaison representative at 706-509-3055 or email email@example.com.

 Make the Referral

-- Educate your patient with an informational referral folder provided to your or this website, floydbariatrics.org.
-If you need information referral folders, please contact Jennifer Helbing.
+- Educate your patient with an informational referral folder provided to you or by using this website.
+If you need information referral folders, contact Jennifer Helbing at 706-509-3055.

 Patients should have the following two forms completed by their primary care physician.